 Scientific research always starts with a question.
 Since the beginning of times, this initial question has been asked by scientists, experts, scholars - the people who will conduct the research.
 The conventional scientific method has worked like this for centuries: a scientist's curiosity leads them to ask themselves a question, design an experiment, get results, interpret them, and come up with a new set of questions to answer.
-And this has been the way we do science: scientists asks the questions.
+In most recent decades, questions are also commonly asked by governments and companies.
+And this has been the way we do science: only a selected few ask the questions.

 What's the problem with making science this way?
-This traditional approach has brought a great deal of knowledge and technology, but also has its down sides.
+It has brought a great deal of knowledge and technology, but also has its down sides.
 The biggest one: it can end up alienating science from the rest of society - science becomes this abstract thing that occurs far away from society and that has no clear, direct benefit.
 We end up not really understanding what scientists do or why they even do it.
-The problems that we face in our every day lives are still there.
+The problems that we face in our everyday lives are still there.
 Why is research so important then anyway?

-That's where CBPR comes in.
+That's where community-based participatory research (CBPR) comes in.
 In this approach, it is society who asks the questions: they are included, or in other words engaged in the process.
 Any research can be looked at through this lens: what's the level of engagement of your research project?